Getting Started

 • payload: In this case it includes an OffscreenCanvas which we can get through the canvas property.

-3. Gets a context from the OffscreenCanvas.
+3. Get a context from the OffscreenCanvas.
 This can be any of the following:

-• "2d" CanvasRenderingContext2D can draw shapes, lines, curves, boxes, text, and images, with colors, rotations, transparencies, and other pixel manipulations.
+• "2d" CanvasRenderingContext2D can draw shapes, lines, curves, boxes, text, and images, with colors, rotations, transparency, and other pixel drawing methods.
+This is the recommended option for 2D games.

 • "webgl" WebGL an OpenGL based graphics API.